nki-radiology/interpretability_augmentation/README.md

-# interpretability_augmentation
+# Interpretability-guided Data Augmentation

-Repository of the paper **Interpretability-guided Data Augmentation for Robust Segmentation in Multi-centre Colonoscopy Data**, accepted at the [MLMI workshop at MICCAI 2023](https://sites.google.com/view/mlmi2023).
+This repository contains the code of the paper **Interpretability-guided Data Augmentation for Robust Segmentation in Multi-centre Colonoscopy Data**, accepted at the [MLMI workshop at MICCAI 2023](https://sites.google.com/view/mlmi2023).

+### Graphical Abstract